jdm64/saphyr/README.md

 ### Arch ###

 FlexC++/BisonC++ can be found in the AUR along with their dependencies icmake and libbobcat.
-The other dependencies can be install using:
+The other dependencies can be installed using:

 `pacman -S make llvm boost clang`